 2. The SenCore Monitoring Interface

-The SenCore interface is organized into three primary tabs, providing distinct, high-level views of the monitoring network: the Dashboard, the Map View, and the Table View.
+The SenCore interface is organized into four primary tabs, providing distinct, high-level views of the monitoring network: the Dashboard, the Map View, the Table View, and the Compare view.

 2.1.
 Main Dashboard View